cecep31/nestbackend/QWEN.md

 ## Project Structure

-The project follows a standard NestJS module-based architecture:
+The project follows a standard NestJS module-based architecture with versioned API endpoints:

 ```
 src/